hawkore/examples-spring-boot-mule4-kubernetes/mule-api-app/README.md

 ### Send a new Quiz (POST /api/quiz)

-Every received Quiz Response (POST request) by our Quiz API will be enqueued into an Apache Ignite Queue to perform **distributed data processing** by Workers ([mule-worker-app](../mule-worker-app/README.md)).
+Every received Quiz (POST request) by our REST API will be enqueued into an Apache Ignite Queue to perform **distributed data processing** by Workers (see [mule-worker-app](../mule-worker-app/README.md)).

 ![kube-mule-ignite-api](../docs/assets/kube-mule-ignite-api.gif)

-Mule flow to acquire Quizzes from request to HTTP POST (/api/quiz) and publish them to a distributed Queue:
+Mule flow to acquire Quizzes from HTTP POST request (/api/quiz) and publish them to a distributed Queue:

 ![mule-api-app-post-flow](../docs/assets/mule-api-app-post-flow.png)